nishantsethi/web-logs/README.md

 # WebLogs
-A python package to stream live logs of any application(s) on browser using flask
+Weblogs is a python package that gives you capability of streaming logs to the browser.
+It's a tail -F with UI.
+Multiple logs from different paths can be added by providing the details in a json file.

 # Installation
 The package can be installed using pip by typing the pollowing-